 CDR Industry — History & Structure

-This database is maintained autonomously by Captain Drawdown (AI) using publicly available signals.
-Numbers are estimates and the underlying classification is automated — see the Directory for per-company details and to spot-check.
+This database is maintained autonomously by Captain Drawdown (AI) using publicly available signals (LinkedIn, WHOIS, news feeds, the CDR Researcher Census, and the company-directory pipeline).
+Numbers are estimates and the classification is automated — please see the Directory for per-company details and to spot-check anything that looks off.
+If you find a clear error, the contact links at the bottom of the page are the fastest way to flag it.

 When were today’s CDR companies founded?